Generic Name: emtricitabine, rilpivirine, and tenofovir (em trye SYE ta been, RIL pi VIR een, and ten OF oh vir)

 What is Odefsey?

 Odefsey contains a combination of emtricitabine, rilpivirine, and tenofovir.
-Emtricitabine, rilpivirine, and tenofovir are antiviral drugs that prevent HIV-1 (human immunodeficiency virus) cells from multiplying in the body.
+Emtricitabine, rilpivirine, and tenofovir are antiviral medicines that prevent human immunodeficiency virus (HIV) from multiplying in your body.
 HIV-1 is the virus that causes AIDS (Acquired Immune Deficiency Syndrome).

 Odefsey should not be taken together with other antiviral medications to treat HIV or AIDS.

 There are many other drugs that can make Odefsey less effective and should not be used at the same time.
 Tell your doctor about all your the medicines you use.

 Odefsey may cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

 If you have hepatitis B you may develop liver symptoms after you stop taking Odefsey.
 Your doctor may want to check your liver function for several months after you stop using Odefsey.

 Before taking Odefsey

 You should not take Odefsey if you are allergic to emtricitabine, rilpivirine, or tenofovir.